-Matthew Gordon Lasner is assistant professor of urban studies and planning at Hunter College.
+Matthew Gordon Lasner is associate professor of urban studies and planning at Hunter College.
 His research, which engages planning and the social sciences, cultural landscape studies and geography, and urban and architectural history, focuses on the history and theory of the U.S. built environment, with particular focus on housing and the relationship between ways of living and urban and suburban form.

 Lasner’s first book, High Life: Condo Living in the Suburban Century, which was awarded the 2013 Cummings Prize by the Vernacular Architecture Forum, examines the emergence and growth of co-owned multifamily housing – the co-op and condominium apartment, as well as the townhouse complex — as an alternative to single-family suburbia in the twentieth century.
 It was published in 2012 by Yale University Press.

 He earned his PhD and AM in the interfaculty program in architecture, landscape architecture, and urban planning at Harvard University and holds an M.Sc. in urban and regional planning studies from the London School of Economics.
 He earned his BA in urban studies at Columbia.
-Before joining the faculty at Hunter College, Lasner was assistant professor of History at Georgia State University in Atlanta.

 “Model Miami: Finding New Urban Paradigms for New American Cities,” review of Miami: Mistress of the Americas, by Jan Nijman; Miami Modern Metropolis: Paradise and Paradox in Midcentury Architecture and Planning, ed. by Allan T. Shulman; This is Our Land: Immigrants and Power in Miami, by Alex Stepick et. al.; and Saving South Beach, by M. Barron Stofik, Journal of Urban History 68, no. 6 (Nov.
 2012): 1121-27